An edge AI chip company most people have never heard of just filed for a Nasdaq IPO, and its customer list is the interesting part

 The strategic significance goes beyond Syntiant's own numbers.
 Almost all the AI chip attention this year has gone to the frontier training and inference market, Nvidia, Broadcom, the hyperscalers building their own silicon, while edge AI addresses a completely different scale of problem, billions of small always on endpoints rather than thousands of massive data centre nodes

-That is a genuinely different business model too, instead of chasing enormous training clusters, edge AI chip makers profit from volume across an almost uncountable number of tiny embedded devices, smart speakers, hearables, sensors, each running a sliver of inference constantly rather than one machine running enormous models occasionally
+That is a different business model too, instead of chasing enormous training clusters, edge AI chip makers profit from volume across an almost uncountable number of tiny embedded devices, smart speakers, hearables, sensors, each running a sliver of inference constantly rather than one machine running enormous models occasionally

 So the discussion.
 Does the edge AI chip market, quietly running in devices most people do not think of as AI at all, deserve more attention relative to the endless frontier model chip coverage, and does a 76 percent revenue growth rate on a company still posting a loss make this an attractive IPO story or a familiar growth at all costs pattern investors should be wary of repeating?